Nirsevimab-alip

 • This summary is based on the review of five systematic review(s)/meta-analysis(es).
 [1-5]

-• Nirsevimab demonstrated a pooled immunization efficacy of 88.40% in preventing hospital admissions due to Respiratory Syncytial Virus (RSV) among infants, with a relative risk reduction (RR) of 0.24 (95% Confidence Interval (CI): 0.13-0.47), as reported in a random-effects meta-analysis.
+• Nirsevimab demonstrated a pooled immunization efficacy of 88.40% in preventing hospital admissions due to Respiratory Syncytial Virus (RSV) among infants, with a relative risk reduction (RR) of 0.24 (95% confidence interval (CI): 0.13-0.47), as reported in a random-effects meta-analysis.

-• Nirsevimab significantly reduced the risk of medically attended RSV-related infections, showing a risk reduction of 0.26 (95% CI: 0.18-0.38), and prevented RSV-related infections by 123 cases per 1000 participants (95% CI: -138 to -100).
+• Nirsevimab significantly reduced the risk of medically attended respiratory syncytial virus (RSV)-related infections, showing a risk reduction of 0.26 (95% CI: 0.18-0.38), and prevented RSV-related infections by 123 cases per 1000 participants (95% CI: -138 to -100).

 • In terms of preventing medically attended RSV lower respiratory tract infections (LRTI), nirsevimab demonstrated a 79.5% relative risk reduction compared to placebo.